RomanKue/docs-example/docs/app-dev-handbook/external-services.md

 </dependencies>
 ```

-The `quarkus-rest-client-jackson` dependency ensures that `records` are automatically mapped to JSON by
+The `quarkus-rest-client-reactive-jackson` dependency ensures that `records` are automatically mapped to JSON by
 the [Jackson](https://github.com/FasterXML/jackson) framework.

 Next create the REST client interface.